Fan (G)

 Maximum volumetric flow rate at zero pressure —

-maximum flow rate at the reference shaft speed
+maximum flow rate at the reference shaft rotation speed

 Details

-Volumetric flow rate at reference shaft speed and constant pressure.
+Volumetric flow rate at a given shaft rotation speed and constant pressure.

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `Static pressure and flow rate at reference shaft speed'.
+To use this parameter, set the Fan parameterization parameter to Static pressure and flow rate at reference shaft speed.

 |